FusionAuth/fusionauth-site/site/_posts/2019-03-26-using-webhooks-to-delete-user-data.md

 This code sets up a route to handle the URL for our webhook.
 The first bit of code checks that the `Authorization` header contains the correct API key.
 (This key would be stored in the Express app.)

-The line `savedItems.deleteAll(request.event.user.id)` is a call to delete the user’s data.
+The line `savedItems.deleteAll(request.event.user.id)` is a call to delete the user's data.
 Once the data has been deleted, our webhook will respond with a status code of `200`.
 With the webhook attached, FusionAuth will wait to delete the user until it gets a success code back from the webhook.
-By deleting the user’s saved data in response to the `user.delete` event we are in effect keeping our application database in sync with the FusionAuth user database.
+By deleting the user's saved data in response to the `user.delete` event we are in effect keeping our application database in sync with the FusionAuth user database.

 ## Wrapping Up

 This post shows the power and simplicity of using webhooks in FusionAuth.
 By subscribing to events, your application can easily respond to changes in user data.
-This publish and subscribe pattern is a core feature of FusionAuth’s architecture.
-If you have any questions or problems, let us know on [GitHub](https://github.com/FusionAuth/fusionauth-issues/issues "Jump to GitHub") and we’ll be happy to help.
+This publish and subscribe pattern is a core feature of FusionAuth's architecture.
+If you have any questions or problems, let us know on [GitHub](https://github.com/FusionAuth/fusionauth-issues/issues "Jump to GitHub") and we'll be happy to help.

 ## Learn More About FusionAuth